-The Atticus Institute comes from Chris Sparling who has been making impressive strides as a screenwriter with the conceptual containment thrillers Buried (2010) and ATM (2012), as well as Gus Van Sant’s The Sea of Trees (2015) and the Young Adult horror Down a Dark Hall (2018) and the disaster movie Greenland (2020).
+The Atticus Institute comes from Chris Sparling who has been making impressive strides as a screenwriter with the conceptual containment thrillers Buried (2010) and ATM (2012), as well as Gus Van Sant’s The Sea of Trees (2015), the Young Adult horror Down a Dark Hall (2018) and the disaster movie Greenland (2020).
 Sparling had earlier made his directorial debut with An Uzi at the Alamo (2005) but this does not appear to have been widely seen.
 He subsequently went on to direct-write the home invasion thriller Mercy (2016).